chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 #### Project Policies

-When you create a project, Chef Automate automatically creates three supplemental policies for you, as mentioned earlier.
+When you create a project, Chef Automate automatically creates three supplemental policies.
 This next table further describes the roles associated with these policies.

 Policy Name                      | Role          | Description of role
 ---------------------------------|---------------|--------------------
-`<project-name>` Project Viewers | Viewer        | **View** everything in the system *except* IAM `<project-name>` Project Editors | Editor        | **Do** everything in the system *except* IAM `<project-name>` Project Owners  | Project Owner | Editor + **view** and **assign** projects
+`<project-name>` Project Viewers | Viewer        | **View** everything in the project *except* IAM `<project-name>` Project Editors | Editor        | **Do** everything in the project *except* IAM `<project-name>` Project Owners  | Project Owner | Editor + **view** and **assign** projects

-Consider the first row, for the **Project Viewers** policy.
-The same **Viewer** role shown here is also used in the **Viewer** system policy, which lets a user view everything unrelated to IAM.
-By using the **Viewer** role here and restricting it to the scope of your new project, then users attached to your Project Viewers policy will be able to view things only associated with your project.
+Consider the **Project Viewers** policy, which uses the **Viewer** role.
+The same **Viewer** role is also used in the default **Viewer** policy, which lets a user view everything in the system except IAM.
+Using the **Viewer** role in **Project Viewers** policy restricts the scope to your new project, and users attached to your **Project Viewers** policy will be able to view objects only associated with your project.

-Assume you named your project `Devops`.
-If you would now like Terry, a user, to be able to *view* `Devops`-scoped resources and Kelly, another user, to be able to *edit* `Devops`-scoped resources, add them as members to the relevant policies.
-In the browser, select **Settings**, then **Policies**, and lastly `Devops Project Viewers` (or `Devops Project Editors` respectively).
-Under the **Details** tab, you will find the option to select new policy members.
+Assume you named your project `Devops`, and have two users: Terry and Kelly.
+If Terry needs to *view* `Devops`-scoped resources, then add Terry as a member to the `Devops` Project Viewers policy.
+If Kelly needs the ability to *edit* `Devops`-scoped resources, then add Kelly to the `Devops` Project Editor policy.

-Assuming Terry is not a member of any other policy, once you make Terry a member of the `Devops Project Viewers` policy, they will only be able to see resources assigned to `Devops`.
+When Terry is a member of the `Devops Project Viewers` policy and not a member of any other policy, they will only be able to see resources assigned to `Devops`.
 They will not be able to update or delete them.
-Kelly, however, will be able to do both.
+Kelly, however, will be able to update and delete.

-See [Policy Membership]({{< relref "iam-v2-api-reference.md#policy-membership" >}}) for more information on policy membership.
+See [Policy Membership]({{< relref "iam-v2-guide/#policy-membership" >}}) for more information on policy membership.

 ## Restoring Admin Access